On Estimation of Isotonic Piecewise Constant Signals: Introduction

 We show that the minimax rate can be achieved by solving a least-squares problem in the space $\Theta_k^{\uparrow}$.
 This is exactly the procedure of reduced isotonic regression.
 In comparison, the ordinary isotonic regression proves to achieve only a sub-optimal rate $\sigma^2k\log(en/k)$.
 Therefore, our results provide a theoretical justification that the reduced isotonic regression can avoid overfitting the data and practically attain better performances over the ordinary isotonic regression (cf. \cite{schell1997reduced}, \cite{salanti2003nonparametric}, \cite{haiminen2008algorithms}).

 The proof of the result is non-trivial.
-Previous analyses of risk bounds for the space $\Theta_k^{\uparrow}$ mainly focus on its entropy or (local) Gaussian width (cf. \cite{amelunxen2014living}, \cite{chatterjee2015risk}, and \cite{bellec2015sharp}), which only results in a sub-optimal risk bound for the space $\Theta_k^{\uparrow}$.
-In contrast, our analysis involves repeatedly partitioning the studied sequence according to the nature of the reduced isotonic regression estimator.
-This allows us to use martingale maximal inequalities by Levy and Doob.
+Our analysis involves repeatedly partitioning the studied sequence according to the nature of the reduced isotonic regression estimator.
+This allows us to use martingale maximal inequalities by Levy and Doob, and gives us the sharp minimax rate.

 Besides understanding the fundamental challenge in estimating the piecewise monotone functions, in practice, it is always the case that: (i) the number of steps or pieces $k$ is unknown; (ii) the model could be misspecified.
 In addition, practically we would love to have computationally feasible algorithm to compute the exact solution.
 Indeed, in this manuscript we propose a penalized least-squares (reduced isotonic regression) estimator that achieves the minimax rate without knowing $k$.
 We further allow the model to be misspecified and prove oracle inequalities with the optimal rates.
 Moreover, by exploring a key property of reduced isotonic regression and by leveraging the pool-adjacent-violators algorithm (PAVA) \citep{mair2009isotone}, we develop a computationally efficient algorithm to compute the $k$-piece least-squares estimator for all $k$ and thus the penalized least-squares estimator.